 The easiest, of course, is to learn from other people’s mistakes

-Below I listed 15 main stumbling blocks that designers face when creating their collections, and for which Baltic Intertex has tried to find solutions.
+Below I listed 15 main stumbling blocks designers face when creating their collections, for which Baltic Intertex has tried to find solutions.
 The easiest, of course, is to learn from other people’s mistakes and try to avoid the obstacles.
-In my blogs, I will discuss these points in detail, but when you feel you are facing one of these issues right now, feel free to contact Baltic Intertex.
+In my blogs, I will discuss these points in detail.
+If you feel that you are currently facing any of the topics below, please feel free to contact Baltic Intertex.
 We kindly share our knowledge and help!

 Please try to avoid described 15 main stumbling blocks on your creative path!